 In January, I imposed a no-spend month.
 Quietly.
 I didn’t really announce it as a thing to the family.
 I tried to lead by example and reason.
 “Do we need it?” was my rallying call.

-It worked.
 We cut back on food treats.
 If we wanted cakes or biscuits, we made them from scratch.
 I bought no craft supplies.
 Using what I already had.

 Backs of wardrobes and drawers were checked for clothes, instead of buying more.
 We made our own entertainment.
 There again, reaching into the back of cupboards and book shelves.
 So much more I could add, but I don’t want to turn this post into a list.